cproctor/ub-cs-education-handbook/source/tracks/initial_professional_certificate_track.md

 EdM dgree and
 an institutional recommendation for NYS Initial and Professional Certifications in CS, qualifying the holder to teach CS in New York schools.
-This track generally requires two years of full-time coursework.
+This track generally requires one year of full-time coursework followed by a one-year residency placement in a school.

 ### Admission requirements